camsys/review_oversight_service_asset_cloud/README.md

-# review_oversight_service_asset_cloud
+# CSOversightReview

-This is a Review and Oversight module.
-It is designed as an initial implementation of an asset cloud service
+This is CS Oversight/Review, part of CS Asset Cloud.